TextSpaced: An infinite and shared text-based universe.

 Technology can also be researched and unlocked for 100 research points and 10,000,000 credits.
 Technology can be improved indefinitely with the cost and the effect increasing each time once initially researched.
 The cost is stated as well as the effect given to the faction as a whole.

 To aid with research, you can deposit credits in the faction treasury which are used to pay for technology.
-You can research as many different equipment, ship and weapons lines your faction can afford.
+You can research as a good deal of different equipment, ship and weapon lines your faction can afford.

 Lastly, if you find a relic belonging to a faction, giving this relic as tribute at the corresponding faction temple will instantly grant that faction 100 skill points.